kxie95/kxie95.github.io/_posts/2017-09-25-clean-code-systems.md

 * Summary: An optimal system architecture consists of **modularised domains of concern**, each of which is implemented with POJOs or objects which aren't tied to a particular framework or implementation.
 The different domains are **integrated together with minimally invasive Aspects** or Aspect-like tools.
 This **architecture can be test-driven**, just like the code.

 #### Optimise decision making
-* Postpone decisions unitl the last possible moment.
+* Postpone decisions until the last possible moment.

 #### Use standards wisely, when they add demonstrable value
 * Standards make it easier to: reuse ideas, recruit people, encapsulate good ideas and wire components together.